FBI request for Twitter account data may have overstepped legal guidelines

 Twitter said its disclosures were the first time the company had been allowed to publicly reveal the secretive orders, which were delivered with gag orders when they were issued in 2015 and 2016.
-Their publication follows similar disclosures in recent months by other major internet companies, including Alphabet's Google (GOOGL.O) and Yahoo YHOO.O.
+Their publication follows similar disclosures in recent months by other major internet companies, including Alphabet's Google and Yahoo.

 Each of the two new orders, known as national security letters (NSLs), specifically request a type of data known as electronic communication transaction records, which can include some email header data and browsing history, among other information.